The next most dreadful thing you can face after suffering downtime is your website being too slooooooooow.

 * 1 Shared IP contains more than 50 websites.

-“>50 domains” rule means that we take only Shared IPs with >50 domains – it allows us to cover the maximum number of Shared IPs (~98%) and to provide the most reliable uptime information.
+“50 and more domains rule” means that we take only Shared IPs starting from 50 domains and more – it allows us to cover the maximum number of Shared IPs (~98%) and to provide the most reliable uptime information.
 We have data about ~150mln websites.
 We check which web hosting provider they belong to on a daily basis.
-However, there are only ~12mln websites that comply with our “>50 domains” rule (except for Parked Domains).
+However, there are only ~12mln websites that comply with our “”50 and more domains rule” (except for Parked Domains).
 And these are the ~12 mln websites that we ping daily for their uptime and response time.